-I am one of those people who don’t enjoy sweet breakfast.
+I am a person who doesn’t enjoy a sweet breakfast.
 I always need something savory in my breakfast.
-Even if I eat a sweet breakfast like oats or bread & jam, I always finish it off with at least a bite of something savory even if I have to sprinkle some salt and pepper on a slice of apple otherwise I feel nauseated.
+Even if I eat a sweet breakfast, I always finish it off with at least a bite of something savory otherwise I feel nauseated.

 So, most of the days, you will find a savory breakfast in my kitchen.